This was initially intended to be my blog page, but I never did anything with it so I've decided to repurpose it as my Andrew's top eleven lists page.

 2. Democracy only makes sense if everyone votes - with care and diligence

-3. We still need to make and sell things and provide services, so we have enough money to buy things and use services
+3. We still need to make and sell things and provide services, so we have enough money to buy things and use other services

 4. Just because someone posts something on social media doesn't make it true.
 Or that it's right that they do so